Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - Psychological First Aid: Pocket Guide – one page of key principles

-- Psychological First Aid for Children – (Save the Children, 2013) aims at developing skills and Competences to reduce the Common mental health and psychosocial responses
+- Psychological First Aid for Children – (Save the Children, 2013) aims at developing skills and competences in staff to help reduce common mental health and psychosocial responses in children who have experienced traumatic events

 The PHE guide to community centred approaches for health and wellbeing proposes a preventive view through the ‘family of community’- centred approaches, mobilising assets within communities, promoting equity and increasing people’s control over their health and lives.
 It covers the following topics: